 On the next screen, switch to TCP/IP tab and click on Renew DHCP Lease button.

-Click on OK to save the revised DHCP Settings on your computer and close Network Settings screen.
+Finally, click on OK to save these revised DHCP Settings on your computer and close Network Settings screen.

 3. Setup Network Priority

 As mentioned above, the problem might be due to presence of multiple saved WiFi Networks on your MacBook.
-If this is the case, you need to setup Network Priority on your MacBook.
+This issue can be fixed by setting up Network Priority on your MacBook.

 On the next screen, drag your Preferred WiFi Network to the top in Preferred Networks window.